Error-331/code_tests/docs/bible/quotes.md

 ...Christianity in a nutshell is believing that Jesus Christ is the Son of God.
 He is not some god, He is God.
 He is God made flesh...

+#### Praising God through My Tears

+*For his anger endureth but a moment; in his favour is life: weeping may endure for a night, but joy cometh in the morning.*

+**(Psalm 30:5 KJV)**

+...Living by faith means that you can smile through your tears.
+You know that you can trust your God no matter what comes your way...

 ## Various authors

 ### Strength for Today (for men)